-Texas A&M has only been in the SEC for four full seasons, but it only took one game for me to know that some strange things go on in College Station.
+Texas A&M has only been in the SEC since 2014, but it only took one game for me to know that some strange things go on in College Station.
 It’s not that it’s a bad strange, I guess, but the whole of Aggie nation is like it’s own little cult, and it appears they take pride in that.
 I know it’s all about the Auburn Family on the Plains, but this takes it to another level.

 Continuing with the beloved Strange Things series, there’s plenty to write about with the fightin’ Ags, so let’s start at the foundation of it all and work up.

 1. Fish Camp

 Before a freshman can attend Texas A&M, they must attend something called Fish Camp.
 At first it sounds like Auburn’s Camp War Eagle.
 You know, the 2-day mini-camp held on Auburn’s campus that shows new students around, teaches the fight songs, and helps them with registering for classes.
 NOPE.

 At Texas A&M they bus incoming freshmen offsite to a full blown summer camp, which is fine, but the more you watch this, the more you wonder when the Kool-aid and black Nikes are going to show up.
 Oh, and don’t get caught up in the uplifting music.
 I almost did.
 This is point blank an indoctrination.
 There’s no learning about Texas A&M, unless you’re learning about those weird “yells” (more on that later).
 It’s learning how to join the cult.

 Apparently a full Fish Camp isn’t enough to learn those cheers they call “yells” because before EVERY SINGLE GAME they have to give them a good run-through.
 I mean, I know it’s tough to remember when to use jazz hands or yell “WOOP!” or which thumb to stick up the frogs hind-end, but I learned some of the most obscure cheers at Camp War Eagle 2000 and can still recite them today.